Periodontitis Treatment in Glyfada

-Periodontitis is an inflammatory disease that affects the gums and all the periodontal tissues, including the alveolar bone (the bone on which teeth rest).
+Periodontitis is an inflammatory disease that affects the gums and all periodontal tissues including the alveolar bone (the bone on which teeth rest).

 What are the causes of periodontitis?

-Periodontitis is considered to be an advanced stage of gingivitis.
-When gingivitis left untreated, it progresses to periodontal disease – periodontitis – which can cause severe and reversible damage to the gums, teeth and bone of the jaws.
 More specifically, germs and their toxins go deeper under the gums and infect the bone.
-When the bone becomes infected it begins to get absorbed, resulting in the gums detaching from the teeth and forming an empty space (pocket).
+When it becomes infected it begins to destroy resulting in the gums detaching from the teeth and forming a gap

-In this empty space (pocket) the germs multiply and the gap grows bigger and bigger, destroying the bone of the jaw, until all the support is lost and the teeth fall out.
-Because of the periodontitis the teeth can start shaking, or change position, creating aesthetic problems, problems with occlusion, chewing and speech.
+In this empty space the germs multiply and the gap grows bigger and bigger, destroying extra bone, until all the support is lost and the teeth fall out.

 What are the differences between gingivitis and periodontitis?

-The important difference between gingivitis and periodontitis is that in periodontitis there is permanent bone loss and if left untreated, bone damage worsens and leads to tooth loss.
+The important difference between gingivitis and periodontitis is that in periodontitis there is permanent bone loss, and if left untreated or left untreated, bone damage worsens and leads to tooth loss.

 Some of the symptoms of periodontitis are quite easy for the patient to detect.
 Of course there are some symptoms of periodontitis which can only be seen by the dentist after a dental examination.